whonappin/None/about.md

 Only here can you find Josh D who is a world class actor and Jared Crisostomo who writes and acts for our channel.

 Adrian Diaz is a writer, producer, and actor for the channel.
-He financed Amiiboys, our <b>second</b> most expensive video .
+He financed Amiiboys, our <b>second</b> most expensive video.

+Edmunds gets the money!

 ### Special Thanks to Friends of the Channel:

-Jeremie "Meme Lord" Carreon - Channel Artwork.<br/>Serjio Castrellon - Acting and Casting
+Jeremie <b>"Meme Lord"</b> Carreon - Channel Artwork.<br/>Serjio Castrellon - Acting and Casting

 ### <b>We appreciate your support!</b>